aruneshmee/Classification-ML-Models/README.md

 # Logistic Regression
 It can be used to predict probabilities between 0 and 1.
-The current data used contains information of users in a social network. we are trying to find out which user in this social network wil have higher chances to buy the car.
+The current data used contains information of users in a social network. we are trying to find out which user in this social network will have higher chances to buy the car.